sakthii25/Automating-Malarial-Cell-Classification-Using-Deep-Learning/README.md

 ## Acknowledgements:

-We would like to express our gratitude to the open-source community for providing invaluable resources and frameworks that made this project possible.
+We would like to express our gratitude to the open-source community for providing valuable resources and frameworks that made this project possible.